 |55-60 Minutes||Summary, Q & A|

 William L. Lambert, MS, OTR/L holds a bachelor’s degree in English and Psychology and a bachelor’s and advanced master’s degree in occupational therapy.
-He has twenty-eight years of experience working with children and adolescents in inpatient and community settings.
-Currently he holds the position of Faculty Specialist in the Department of Occupational Therapy at The University of Scranton where he teaches the psychosocial-based courses and conducts ongoing research on current preferred adolescent occupations and the piloting of the Scranton Adolescent Interest Checklist.
-He authored chapters on children and adolescents in Cara and MacRae’s 2013 textbook Psychosocial Occupational Therapy: An Evolving Process and on posttraumatic stress disorder in Weiss, Morgan and Kinnealey’s A Practitioners Guide to Clinical Occupational Therapy published in 2012.
-He was the lead author of the psychosocial chapters in the National Occupational Therapy Certification Exam Review & Study Guide published in 2014 and the National OTA Certification Exam Review & Study Guide currently in press, both edited by Rita P. Fleming-Castaldy.
+He has over twenty years of experience working with children and adolescents in inpatient and community settings.
+Currently he holds the position of Faculty Specialist in the Department of Occupational Therapy at The University of Scranton where he teaches the psychosocial-based courses and conducts ongoing research on current preferred adolescent occupations.
+He developed the Scranton Adolescent Interest Checklist, © as a contemporary assessment tool for use with this population.
+He authored chapters on children and adolescents in Cara and MacRae’s 2019 textbook Psychosocial Occupational Therapy: An Evolving Process and on posttraumatic stress disorder in Weiss, Morgan and Kinnealey’s A Practitioners Guide to Clinical Occupational Therapy published in 2012.
+He was the lead author of the psychosocial chapters in the National Occupational Therapy Certification Exam Review & Study Guide published in 2019 and the National OTA Certification Exam Review & Study Guide, both edited by Rita P. Fleming-Castaldy.
 He is on the editorial board of the journal Occupational Therapy in Healthcare.
-Mr. Lambert is a member of the American Occupational Therapy Association, the Pennsylvania Occupational Therapy Association, and the World Federation of Occupational Therapists.
-He has presented numerous times at state and national occupational therapy conferences.
+Mr. Lambert is a member of the American Occupational Therapy Association, the Pennsylvania Occupational Therapy Association, and the World Federation of Occupational Therapists He has presented numerous times at state and national occupational therapy conferences.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.